Updated on 23 July 2026

 QR Code

-C’is a type of two-dimensional barcode consisting of black square modules arranged in a square on a white background.
-These dots define the information contained in the code.
-This machine-readable design can be viewed on the screen of a mobile device or printed on paper.
+It is a type of two-dimensional barcode consisting of black square modules arranged within a square on a white background.
+These dots represent the information contained in the code.
+This machine-readable pattern can be viewed on the screen of a mobile device or printed on paper.

 Rabbit hole